 Income statement is the first thing prepared by the company as all others are dependent on it.
-For instance, without net profit, you can’t prepare balance sheets, shareholders equity and cash flow.
+For instance, without net profit, you can’t prepare balance sheets, shareholders equity and statements of cash flow.

-This means it reports profitability of the business by summarizing revenues and expenses of a business over a period of time, usually either for 3 months or one year.
+This means it reports profitability of the business by summarising revenues and expenses of a business over a period of time, usually either for 3 months or one year.

 Net profit or loss = Total Revenues and gains – Total Expenses and losses

-Instead of calculating net profit or loss by using above mathematical formula, companies prepare income statement in a summarized way to show how much revenue the company has generated during a period and what cost it has incurred in connection with generating that revenue.
+Instead of calculating net profit or loss by using the above mathematical formula, companies prepare income statements in a summarised way to show how much revenue the company has generated during a period and what cost it has incurred in connection with generating that revenue.

-In simple term, profit and loss account is an accounting statement that summarizes company’s sales, the cost of goods sold, indirect expenses incurred and profit or loss over an accounting period.
+In simple terms, a profit and loss account is an accounting statement that summarises a company’s sales, the cost of goods sold, indirect expenses incurred and profit or loss over an accounting period.